leraptor65/whatasimpledash/README.md

       # These folders will be created on your host machine automatically
       - ./config:/app/config
       - ./public/icons:/app/public/icons
+      - ./public:/app/public # Add this line to persist uploaded backgrounds
 ````

 #### 2\.
 Start the Dashboard